Special Education Services

 - Utilize technology as an instructional tool for students and teachers.

-“Intellectually Gifted” means a child whose intellectual abilities and potential for achievement are so outstanding the child’s educational performance is adversely affected.
-“Adverse affect” means the general curriculum alone is inadequate to appropriately meet the student’s educational needs.
+“Intellectually Gifted” refers to a student whose intellectual abilities and potential for achievement are so outstanding the student’s educational performance is adversely impacted.
+“Adverse impact” means the general curriculum alone is inadequate to appropriately meet the student’s educational needs.

 Jefferson County Schools currently provides support services for preschool children with special needs at two sites-Jefferson Elementary and Dandridge Elementary.
 Both sites provide a loving, learning environment with emphasis on language development.

-An initial assessment identifies children appropriate for the classrooms.
+An initial assessment identifies students appropriate for the Developmental Preschool classroom.
 Both classrooms provide occupational therapy, physical therapy and speech/language therapy as needed.
-Our goal is to equip the children with the social and academic skills necessary to attend kindergarten.
+Our goal is to equip each child with the social, emotional, behavioral and academic skills necessary to attend kindergarten.

 Our purpose in assessment/psychological services is to facilitate positive change and enhance learning and emotional well-being through assessment, data-driven decision-making, and collaboration with all stakeholders, enabling students to successfully transition into adulthood.
 We believe in the unique potential of our students, families, and school communities and therefore hold ourselves to high ethical standards always acting in the best interest of the student.